alg/api_versioner/README.md

-# Versioner
+# API Versioner

-Versioner is a tiny focused gem that provides support for semantic versioning to Rails apps.
+API Versioner is a tiny focused gem that provides support for semantic versioning to API apps.
 The idea is as follows:

 - Backend has its current API version that it exposes in the `X-API-Server-Version` response header by default
 - Client requests a certain API version by sending it in the `X-API-Client-Version` request header by default